FAQ about kids and money

 As young as 4 years old!

-ids will form many of their money habits by the age of 7, so starting young makes sure you help them form good money habits.
+kids will form many of their money habits by the age of 7, so starting young helps them form good money habits.

 5. "How to I teach my kids to budget?"

 A budget is a like a moat around your savings!

 Budgeting is so important as it helps kids learn to delay their gratification.

 Start by getting them to budget their time.
 For example, you can limit them to a certain amount of screen time per day or week.
 They can decide when to use that but once it’s been used it’s gone.
 Whilst it can be hard for you when they reach their limit, it’s super important that you stick to it otherwise they learn that there is no downside to not budgeting.